Second Charge Mortgages

 Here are some examples of why you may want to use a second charge mortgage:

-However, if you leave your current mortgage as is and simply raise additional finance through a second charge mortgage, you’ll only pay a higher rate on the second amount you’re borrowing.
+However, if you leave your current mortgage as is and raise additional finance through a second charge mortgage, you’ll only pay a higher rate on the second amount you’re borrowing.

 Because you can secure a second charge mortgage against your property, they usually have cheaper interest rates than unsecured borrowing forms.